The regulars -

 This story in a nutshell: The title says it all…

 Nutty Professor: Whilst I was already convinced this was the episode that my mom finally fell in love with Matt Smith as the Doctor and got over her pining for David Tennant.
 The almost flirtatious way that the Doctor and the museum guide admire each others bow ties always makes me smile.
 He’s not that kind of Doctor.
-Matt Smith seems to revel in any chance to be a bit silly and yet he never comes across as such and so the energetic way he dashes around the courtyard waving the pole around to attack the invisible creature is a delight.
-The Doctor takes absolute delight in tossing old junk out of the way so he can look for his invisible alien detector which was a gift from his Godmother.
-His experiences are that surprisingly there is always hope.
+Matt Smith seems to revel in any chance to be a bit silly and yet he never comes across as being frivolously so (a far cry from his later seasons) and so the energetic way he dashes around the courtyard waving the pole around to attack the invisible creature is quite the delight.
+He takes absolute delight in tossing old junk out of the way so he can look for his invisible alien detector, which apparently was a gift from his Godmother.
+His experiences are that surprisingly there is always hope despite all the terrible things that he has seen.
 Fascinating to see that whilst the Doctor is confident at confronting whole armies (such as he will in a few episodes time) but when it comes to one mentally ill man he is awkward and shy.
 The Doctor is armed with over confidence, a briefcase and a small screwdriver.
 His camp little dancing to the soothing music of the TARDIS makes me want to kiss him.
+When Paul Cornell talks about Sylvester McCoy being all sweet and retired and so easy to fall in love with (something I occasionally saw) I apply exactly the same description to Matt Smith in this episode.
+I'm not sure there is another moment where he is more comfortable playing the Doctor and it's the most unconventional episode of all.

 Scots Tart: The Doctor is being super nice to Amy at the moment and taking her exactly where she wants to go and she smells a rat.
-Amy’s one moment of ‘God I want to slap her’ (trust to only have one in an episode is a rare and treasurable thing) was when she told Van Gogh and the bar owner to both shut up and she will buy the drinks.
-Its that smug, superior tone that grates and the way she thinks she can talk to anybody the way she likes.
-But as I said, its just one moment in an otherwise faultless episode for Amy.
+Naturally.
+Amy’s one moment of ‘can't she get swallowed by a Bandril?' (trust me to only have one in an episode is a rare and treasurable thing) was when she told Van Gogh and the bar owner to both shut up and she will buy the drinks.
+It's that smug, superior tone that grates and the way she thinks she can talk to anybody the way she likes.
+But as I said, it's just one moment in an otherwise faultless episode for the character.
+For the most part she is desperately sweet and sensitive.
+See - it can be done!
 She knows that Vincent will take his own life but when the Doctor puts it into words she cannot handle it especially when he says it will be in only a few months time.
+It's one of those times when your foreknowledge of the future is extremely painful.
 Amy suggests that she is not really the marrying kind, another subtle touch of the arc not getting in anyone’s way.
 Amy looks genuinely pained that they didn’t manage to save Vincent from committing suicide and the Doctor’s attempts to cheer her up are some of their nicest moments together.
+I don't think I ever liked Amy more than the moment where she sheds a tear for her lost Rory without even knowing who he is.

-Earless Artist: Its one of those freak occurrences that the person who happens to be the spitting image of the historical character just happens to be the best person for the part.
+Earless Artist: It's one of those freak occurrences that the person who happens to be the spitting image of the historical character just happens to be the best person for the part.
 The year before his death is described as ‘the most astonishing outpouring of art in history.’
 In his lifetime he was a commercial disaster, selling only one portrait to the sister of a friend.
-The pre credits sequence gives you everything you need to know about Van Gogh before we meet him and taps into your sympathies for the man effortlessly.
+The pre-credits sequence gives you everything you need to know about Van Gogh before we meet him and taps into your sympathies for the man effortlessly.
 He’s come to accept that the one person who is going to truly appreciate his paintings is him.
 You forget that Van Gogh doesn’t know how revered his artwork will be and the Doctor and Amy’s horrified reaction to him daubing white paint all over a picture to draw the creature really brings it home.
 Sunflowers are disgusting and a challenge, this man is truly a genius.
 With the Doctor he has fought monster together and won and on his own he fears that he will not do as well.
 To use your pain to portray the magnificence of the world is Vincent Van Gogh’s gift to the art world and to the human race.
+This is an extraordinary study of an extraordinary man, one that refuses to shy away from the horrors that he faced in life and celebrates his achievements despite his condition.
+Curtis might not seem like a natural fit for Doctor Who but this is one of the finest Matt Smith episodes.

 Sparkling Dialogue: ‘Every time I step outside I feel that nature is shouting at me!
 Come on!
 Come on!
 Come on…capture my mystery!’